 The HCFA RO monitors State reasonable assurance determinations, particularly if they conflict with the Medicare determination.
 If HCFA determines that the SA failed to require reasonable assurance from a facility, FFP is deferred until the RO verifies reasonable assurance.
 If reasonable assurance is not verified, HCFA disallows FFP for that facility.
 Also, be particularly careful if a SNF is terminated by HCFA under look-behind authority.
 (See §4651B.)
 In such cases, do not issue an agreement until HCFA agrees that reasonable assurance has been provided.

-§
+4604.
+AUTHORITY TO GRANT LIFE SAFETY CODE WAIVERS FOR MEDICAID ONLY NFs

+When Medicaid NFs and Medicaid distinct part NFs request a waiver of Life Safety Code requirements in accordance with §1919(d)(2)(B)(i) of the Social Security Act, the SA forwards such requests to the HCFA RO for review and approval.

 Rev. 63 4-609